ojaksch/MiSTer_tty2tft/doc/README.md

 For example: "after 2 Minutes" is set, it will start every 2 minutes, i.e. 08:02, 08:04, 08:06 and so on.
 Another example: "after 13 Minutes" is set, it will start every 13 minutes, i.e. 08:13, 08:26, 08:38 ...
 ```
-SCREENSAVER="yes"               # Set to "yes" to enable screensaver mode on display
 SCREENSAVER_START="2"           # Start screensaver after x minutes (1-59)
 SCREENSAVER_IVAL="10"           # Screensaver Interval (1-59) seconds
-SCREENSAVER_AMPM="no"           # Use the 12h system?
-SCREENSAVER_CLOCK="yes"         # Set to "no" if you aren't using a RTC nor a Internet connection
-SCREENSAVER_TEXT="no"           # Set to "yes" for the text only screensaver
-SCREENSAVER_PICT="yes"          # Show actual core's picture at random time also
-SCREENSAVER_MOVE="yes"          # Set to "no" to show clock and pictures centered only
-SCREENSAVER_TYPE="1"            # 1=folding numbers, 2=digital numbers
-SCREENSAVER_DOTCOL="65535"      # Color of clock's dots.
-See README at projects site for color values
 ```

 ---